 Speak with friends and family prior to the outing to help prepare them for what they should or should not say.
 For instance, do not allow the outing to turn into a memory test for your loved one.
 He or she could become agitated and uncomfortable.
 Instead of asking your loved one if he or she remembers someone, just politely mention and introduce the person.

 Regardless of where you go, you should always check to see if there is a quiet room or space your loved one can go to.
 Being away from home and around more action can cause seniors with dementia to become anxious and uncomfortable.
 When your loved one goes into the quiet area, he or she can take a break from the noise and confusion and have a chance to relax.

 Are you looking for ways to help manage your loved one’s dementia and slow his or her cognitive decline?
 Home Care Assistance can help.
 The caregivers at North Coast Home Care Assistance are all trained in the Cognitive Therapeutics Method, an activities-based program that helps seniors with memory related conditions build routines to look forward to and engage with others in an enjoyable way.
-For more information on our aged care services, call one of our knowledgeable Care Managers at 1300 LIVE-IN or (02) 6646 3527 to schedule a no-obligation consultation.
+For more information on our aged care services, call one of our knowledgeable Care Managers at (02) 6646 3527 to schedule a no-obligation consultation.